jasp402/js-packtools/docs/en/api/v1/groupBy.md

 ?> Sort the object by placing the value of the assigned property as key

-!> Sort the object by placing the value of the assigned property as key

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **obj** | `object` | `` | __ |